gcardi/Anafestica/QUICK_TOUR.md

 Now **close** the project.

-Why the hell it's necessary to close the project?
+Why it's necessary to close the project?
 Because the template project contained in the IDE and used to initially create this application, as it is, doesn't propagate the settings you made so far on all the platforms and their associated configurations.
 So now, with a simple text editor, it's possible to remove the problematic lines inside the project file (.cbproj).

-Let's create a backup copy of the main configuration file of the project then open it in an editor:
+Let's create before a backup copy of the main configuration file of the project then open it in an editor:

 <img src="https://i.ibb.co/PGrNRth/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-14.png" alt="Fix project file from broken template"></a>